vashneyakash/conversations.github.io/2022-06-06-Identify-Your-Interests.md

 ### Good questions to ask
 - What qualities do you see in your better half?
+  My Family is looking for an educated working person.
+How is humble not only with family members but also with maids and workers.
+Who respects my parents.
+I will also respect her parents.
+Who is comfertable living with my parents.
+My parents will move with me in near future.
+For next few years my father will continue to run business but he will enventually move with me in Bangalore.
+They are of the opinion that my wife should work and they would do everything to make confertable for my wife to work.
 - Would you be confertable living with in-laws?
 - What type of movies do you like?
 -